Dorothy Spicer

-Dorothy Norman Pearse née Spicer (1908–1946) was an English aviatrix, and the first woman to gain an advanced qualification in aeronautical engineering.
+Dorothy Norman Pearse née Spicer (31 July 1908 – 23 December 1946) was an English aviator, and the first woman to gain an advanced qualification in aeronautical engineering.

 Early life

 Dorothy Spicer was born on 31 July 1908 at Hadley Wood, Middlesex, the only daughter of Hilda Mary Sisterson and stockbroker Norman Spicer (d.
 1936).
-She attended the Godolphin School in Sailsbury, Wiltshire and studied at University College, London.
+She attended the Godolphin School in Salisbury, Wiltshire and studied at University College, London.